|Divination tools and occult practices|

 ...[O]perates more often than not on the level of feelings, instincts, and emotions.
 Anxiety about an apocalyptic future of economic instability, political uncertainty and climate change plays a large part in causing people to look for an alternative, resolutely optimistic relationship to the cosmos.
 There is a search for wholeness and happiness, often on an explicitly spiritual level.
 (117)The authors state that the New Age Movement seeks to exploit man's desire for the transcendence by supplementing the Christian response to human desires and longings, considered by New Age proponents as deficient and transitory, with one that is focused on the self and answerable to no authority.

 The authors also spotlight the two main errors man may fall into, quoting from C.S.
-Lewis The Screwtape Letters, "There are two equal and opposite errors into which our race can fall about the devils.
+Lewis's The Screwtape Letters, "There are two equal and opposite errors into which our race can fall about the devils.
 One is to disbelieve in their existence.
 The other is to believe, and to feel an excessive and unhealthy interest in them.
 They themselves are equally pleased by both errors and hail a materialist or a magician with the same delight."
-(117) Not everyone involved in the New Age considers themselves to be in either group, nor are they aware of what New Age principles actually are about.
-Many engage in these practices and accept these therapies without having acquired the truth about them.
-Some may only occasionally purchase or use a New Age product, unaware of the dangers of dabbling in the New Age.
+(117) Not everyone involved in the New Age considers themselves to be in either group; nor, do they possess the truth about New Age principles.
+Many engage in these New Age and occult practices without having acquired any knowledge about them, unaware of their dangers!

 The New Age Movement and its Influence in Modern Culture